Last Updated: November 11, 2021

 However, car loan statistics are clear on one thing:

-They’re not as flexible or open-minded as credit unions but banks still hold the lion’s share of the car loan market.
+They’re not as flexible or open-minded as credit unions, but banks still hold the lion’s share of the US auto finance market.

 The stats are different, depending on the car, though: